Enterprise Management Incentives – A Complete Guide to EMI

 Reporting Requirements For Companies

-Companies must notify HM Revenue and Customs (HMRC) about the award of share options within 92 days of the grant date.
-Additionally, they must submit yearly reports on the plan, including information on any share options granted, exercised, or cancelled throughout the year and the market value of the shares at the time of the award.
+Companies must notify HM Revenue and Customs (HMRC) about the award of share options within the required deadlines through HMRC’s ERS online system.
+Additionally, they must submit annual reports on the plan, including information on any share options granted, exercised, or cancelled during the year, and the market value of the shares at the time of the award.

 Compliance With EMI Scheme Rules